 UNL collaborates with another U.S. or foreign institution to offer UNL students language and other courses.
 UNL faculty and Education Abroad staff will help prepare you for the program, but you will travel abroad without a UNL faculty leader.
 These courses are typically taught by non-UNL faculty and you will earn transfer credit and your grades will not be factored into your GPA.

 Challenge and distinguish yourself by studying as a fully-integrated student at a host institution for a semester or academic year.
-Exchange and direct enroll programs demand a high level of maturity and independence.
+Exchange programs demand a high level of maturity and independence.
 Language programs often require strong language skills.
 The opportunities are competitive and deadlines are earlier than other program types.
-Exchange programs can be very cost-effective, as you will pay tuition and fees to UNL for 15 credit hours at the resident or non-resident rate and take classes at the partner institution, while a student from the partner institution takes classes at UNL.
-When you direct enroll, you will pay the host institution’s tuition and fees.
+Exchange programs can be very cost-effective, as you will pay tuition and fees to UNL for 15 credit hours at your usual tuition rate based on your major and resident/non-resident status and take classes at the partner institution, while a student from the partner institution takes classes at UNL.

 UNL Partner Universities (Bilateral Exchanges)